tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK.md

 Titanium requires the Android SDK Tools to be installed in order to allow you to develop Android applications.

 ::: warning ⚠️ Warning
 Remember that JDK (Oracle or OpenJDK) is a prerequisite for Android development and should be installed first.
-You need at least JDK 11 installed.
-See [Installing Oracle JDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Oracle_JDK/) for instructions.
 :::

 Use "Android Studio" from the [Android Studio and SDK tools](https://developer.android.com/studio) to install the SDK and tools.